Animals and me

 I have always liked animals, being brought up on a farm helped.
 Dad was a farm worker and I have vivid memories of catching lambs with a leg crook and being dragged all over the pen because I wasn't big enough to actually get hold of the animal.

 As you can see from the photo, I started young, aged about two and a half.
 We had a donkey first, but I don't really remember him.
-Bracken was my first pony, a liver chestnut mare.
+My first pony was a liver chestnut mare.
 Absolutely bomb-proof, but prone to laminitis in the summer.
 I took her to Pony Club when I was only about seven.
 I was always in the bottom ride with the "fat pony".

 We had various cats Sophie the Siamese had a very distinctive voice, Phoebe an old fluffy cat and Katie, black and white - she came as Sebastian.
 The people we had her from obviously failed in the identification process!

-Jasper was Mum's first dog a Cairn Terrier, he used to chase vehicles down the drive and it wasn't long before one got him.
-Tina was a Yorkshire Terrier.
+Mum's first dog a Cairn Terrier, he used to chase vehicles down the drive and it wasn't long before one got him.
+Then there was a Yorkshire Terrier.
 She had several litters of puppies and we kept 2 from the last litter.
 They were very small and nicknamed "The Dots".

-Bracken was followed by Nibs, a 13.2 bay gelding.
+My next pony was a 13.2 bay gelding.
 He was fine except he was terrified of lorries and tractors.
 Not the best when living on a farm.
 I had a few hairy moments with him, he would swing round and take off at a gallop, if I met a lorry.
-Just as well it was 30 years ago and not now.
-A traffic shy pony in todays traffic would be impossible.
+Just as well it was so long ago and not now.
+A traffic shy pony in today's traffic would be a complete nightmare.

 Kate

-Finally I migrated to a horse in the form of Kate.
-She was 6 yrs old, Irish, probably some Shire in her but a lovely temperament.
+Finally I migrated to a horse.
+She was 6 yrs old when I got her, Irish, probably some Shire in her but a lovely temperament.
 She apparently came over from Ireland as a hunter.
 I Pony Clubbed, hunted, did sponsored rides and just hacked for pleasure.
-She sadly got sidebones and after a couple of years retirement I called it a day, she was 23.
+She sadly got sidebones but enjoyed some retirement.

 Lady and me